forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/salesforce-graph-engine/working-with-sfge.md

 Since the engine is actively under development, there are many features and bugs that are still work in progress.

-1. Violations thrown as Internal error.
+- Violations thrown as `Internal error.
 Work in progress.
-Please ignore, indicate that the entry point’s analysis didn’t complete successfully.
-We’re working on fixing this issue.
+Please ignore`, indicate that the entry point’s analysis didn't complete successfully.
+We're working on fixing this issue.
 In the meantime, you must verify the validity of this error manually.
-2. Graph Engine handles unique class names.
-If the source code has two distinctly different files that have classes with duplicate names, Graph Engine fails with an error message: <example_class> is defined in multiple files.
-In cases like these, provide --projectdir subpath to the source directory that has only one of the file names, and separately rerun Graph Engine with the subpath to the second file name.
+- Graph Engine handles unique class names.
+If the source code has two distinctly different files that have classes with duplicate names, Graph Engine fails with an error message: `<example_class> is defined in multiple files.` In cases like these, provide `--projectdir` subpath to the source directory that has only one of the file names, and separately rerun Graph Engine with the subpath to the second file name.
-3. Graph Engine doesn’t handle anonymous Apex script.
-Provide the class directory path as the --projectdir that doesn’t include any anonymous Apex script.
+- Graph Engine doesn't handle anonymous Apex script.
+Provide the class directory path as the `--projectdir` that doesn't include any anonymous Apex script.
-4. Graph Engine doesn’t handle namespace placeholders.
+- Graph Engine doesn't handle namespace placeholders.
 Namespace placeholder should be blank.

 ### Reporting Errors